School of Nursing Leadership

 Elizabeth Rice, Ph.D., P.M.H.N.P.-B.C., R.N.

-Elizabeth Rice is associate dean for Student and Faculty Success and also a clinical professor and director for the Master of Science — Family Nurse Practitioner Degree Program at the Betty Irene Moore School of Nursing at UC Davis.
+Elizabeth Rice is associate dean for Student and Faculty Success and clinical professor at the Betty Irene Moore School of Nursing at UC Davis.
 As associate dean, she oversees implementation of programs designed to ensure student and faculty success in their educational and professional development.
 Her teaching expertise focuses on health policy, nursing education and advanced psychiatric nursing practice.

 Lisa M. Badovinac, M.A.Ed.